 The '60s-inspired shag is without a doubt one of the coolest hairstyles right now (and always, IMHO).
 The only way to get it?
 Lots of layers.
-"You need enough hair and density to pull off a layered shag," says Johnson.
+"You need enough hair and density to pull off a layered shag," says Johnston.
 "The more movement and piecey parts, the better, without looking stringy."

 Add Some Bangs

-Layers in the Front
+Volume in the Front

 For a shorter curly crop, layers in the front add face-framing volume around your face—and add a touch of lightness to the back.

 For super-full styles, layers are crucial.
 If your length isn't quite enough to make this look happen, replicate it with an awe-inspiring layered crochet wig.